List of NFC champions: Background

 Roger Staubach and Joe Montana were each the starting quarterback for four NFC championships, more than any other quarterback.
 Staubach was the starting quarterback for the 1971, 1975, 1977 and 1978 Dallas Cowboys.
 Montana was the starting quarterback for the 1981, 1984, 1988 and 1989 San Francisco 49ers.
 Fran Tarkenton, Troy Aikman and Kurt Warner were each the starting quarterback for three NFC champions.
 Warner accomplished this for two different franchises, the 1999 and 2001 St. Louis Rams and the 2008 Arizona Cardinals.
-Joe Theismann, Phil Simms, Brett Favre, Eli Manning and Russell Wilson were each the starting quarterback for two NFC champions, although Simms missed the NFC Championship Game in one of those seasons (1990) due to injury.
+Joe Theismann, Phil Simms, Brett Favre, Eli Manning, Russell Wilson and Jalen Hurts were each the starting quarterback for two NFC champions, although Simms missed the NFC Championship Game in one of those seasons (1990) due to injury.

 Chuck Foreman and Emmitt Smith were each the leader in rushing yards for an NFC champion three times.
 Others who led an NFC champion in rushing yards multiple times are Duane Thomas, Tony Dorsett, John Riggins, Wendell Tyler, Roger Craig, Marshall Faulk and Marshawn Lynch.
 Tyler did so with two different franchises, the 1979 Los Angeles Rams and the 1984 San Francisco 49ers.
 Jerry Rice and Michael Irvin each led an NFC champion in receiving yards three times.
-Bob Hayes, Drew Pearson, Charlie Brown, Dwight Clark, Gary Clark and Antonio Freeman each led an NFC champion in receiving yards twice.
+Bob Hayes, Drew Pearson, Charlie Brown, Dwight Clark, Gary Clark, Antonio Freeman and A. J. Brown each led an NFC champion in receiving yards twice.

 The 1983 Washington Redskins had seven 1st team All-Pros, more than any other NFC champion.
 The 2012 San Francisco 49ers and 2015 Carolina Panthers each had six and 1985 Chicago Bears had five.
 The 1975 Dallas Cowboys, 2000 New York Giants and 2007 New York Giants did not have any 1st team All-Pros.
 Ron Yary of the 1973, 1974 and 1976 Minnesota Vikings is the only offensive lineman with three 1st team All-Pro selections for an NFC champion.
 Several defensive players have been 1st team All-Pros for two NFC champions, including Alan Page, Cliff Harris, Ronnie Lott, LeRoy Butler, Richard Sherman and Earl Thomas.

 The Super Bowl is played annually between the AFC champion and the NFC champion.
 The first four Super Bowls were played prior to the AFL–NFL merger between the AFL and NFL champion.
 The 1970 NFC champion Dallas Cowboys lost the first Super Bowl played after the merger, but the 1971 Cowboys were the first NFC team to win the Super Bowl.
 The NFC had a streak in which its champion won 13 consecutive Super Bowls, from the 1984 NFC champion San Francisco 49ers through the 1996 NFC champion Green Bay Packers.
 Overall, the NFC champion has won 27 of the 54 Super Bowls played since the formation of the NFC with the AFL–NFL merger through the end of the 2023 season.